 What hardware do you need?

-- a micro SD card, at least class 10 for speed and with 8GB or more.
+A micro SD card, at least class 10 for speed and with 8GB or more.
 The SD card will serve as the main harddrive for the pi.
 An micro SD adapter is also needed to install the image on the SD card.

-First off download Raspbian Stretch Lite from the Raspberry pi website.
+First off download Raspbian Buster Lite from the Raspberry pi website.
 When It’s done flash the image on the SD card.
 There is an official guide that explains it better then what I could do.

 Flashing the image can take a while.
 You could set up all the wires and put things in place.

 After the SD card is done

 When the writing of the SD card is done.
 Put a file with the name (of empty folder) named ssh in the root of the boot partition.

 Also in the boot partition is a file called cmdline.txt.
 Open that, and at the end of the line add the IP you want to give the Pi

 If you need wifi place a file named wpa_supplicant.conf also in the boot partition.
 And add the following: